Saurabh1383/react-frontened/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Banao task 1 is the shortlisting task for internship hiring given by [Banao Technologies](https://www.banao.tech/).
 I decided to present this task as a [Reactjs](https://reactjs.org/) application and hosted in [Vercel](https://vercel.com/).
-[MIT](https://github.com/Saurabh1383/REACTJS-FRONTEND-CLONE/blob/main/LICENSE) licenses this project.
-If you like this project, give a _star_ and follow me.

 ## Built With